dariotoman/website/_pages/teaching/eco368/paper_review_II/paper_review_II.md

 --

-### Bellows and Miguel are using a fixed-effects model - what is the identifying assumption?
+### Bellows and Miguel are using a fixed-effects model.
+What is the identifying assumption?
 What should we be concerned about?

 --